aktau/aktau.github.com/content/posts/004-sdl2-released.md

 Copied from the mailing list, here are the most important new features:

-These are the most important new features in SDL 2.0:

 - Full 3D hardware acceleration
 - Support for OpenGL 3.0+ in various profiles (core, compatibility, debug, robust, etc)
 - Support for OpenGL ES